Enzo-PsK/batman-jump/README.md

 ## About

 Hello there!
 This project was done by me on a beautiful Sunday afternoon, it's not a copy or clone from anywhere.
 I hope everyone enjoys the game and also retrieve some knowledge from this code.
-Project Stack: NextJS + Typescript
+Project Stack: NextJS + Typescript + SCSS

 ## Roadmap
 - Fix hitbox collision on mobile